Temporary residence permit marked “Employee”

 The foreign national is then asked to attend a compulsory medical examination and/or welcome visit.

 If applicants are already living in France under a different type of residence permit, they will need to apply to the Préfecture (office of the Prefect, the local representative of national government) in their place of residence for a change of status.
 The application, including the request for work permit drawn up by the employer, is filed with the Prefecture of the employee’s place of residence.

-The work permit application is sent by the Prefecture to the DIRECCTE for review.
+The work permit application is sent by the Prefecture to the competent authority for review.